What does it mean?: “Free range”

 Tyson Foods Inc., Pilgrim’s Pride Corp., Sanderson Farms Inc., Perdue Farms Inc., and Koch Foods Inc. dominate the industry and set the rules.
 Animal cruelty is a normal practice for them simply because they pursue the profits – with minimal costs and maximum profits.

 They are so powerful and rich – the food/food label regulations are almost numb to the consumers.
 They also make the food label so confusing so that they can control us better, which is working so far.
 That’s why I’m doing this blog – to educate you about food and drinks so that you can make your own wise choices on your intake.

 Ignore the deceitful marketing tactics

-a farm drawing and terms like “free cage” are meaningless.
-Continue to be knowledgeable on your food.
+A “farm” illustration and terms like “free cage” are meaningless.
+Continue to be knowledgeable about your food.

 Eat more veggies

 Eat more vegetables than chicken.
 Eating chicken is definitely no necessity.
 You can get nutrients and protein from plant-based products.
 To eat a cheap chicken, are you ok with the animal suffering?
 Even cutting the amount of chicken intake would work for you and chickens since you’re decreasing the consumer demand.
 If 100, 1000, or 10000 people do it, I’m pretty sure we could make a difference.